 Image courtesy of World Report

-World Report, users can easily visualize international
+World Report allows users to easily visualize international

 research activities and partnered investments.

-Medical Research Council (MRC),
+Medical Research Council and the